kodjodevf/mangayomi/README.md

 <h1 align="center"> Mangayomi </h1>

 Mangayomi is free and open source manga reader cross-plateform app inspired by Tachiyomi made with flutter.
 It allows users to read manga from a variety of sources.
-Currently, all content sources are directly integrated into the application.

 ## Features

 Features include:
+* External sources
 * Online reading from a variety of sources
 * Local reading of downloaded content
 * Read and manage local archives (.cbz, .zip)